 - Will operate most Radio Frequency (RF) devices such as garage doors, gates, home and office lighting, entry door locks and security systems. - Is powered by your vehicle's battery.
 No separate batteries are required.
-If the vehicle's battery is discharged or is disconnected, HomeLink® will retain all programming. - Will turn off 30 minutes after the ignition switch has been turned to the OFF position.
+If the vehicle's battery is discharged or is disconnected, HomeLink® will retain all programming.

 Once the HomeLink® Universal Transceiver is programmed, retain the original transmitter for future programming procedures (i.e., new vehicle purchases).
 Upon sale of the vehicle, the programmed HomeLink® Universal Transceiver buttons should be erased for security purposes.
-For additional information, refer to "Programming the HomeLink® Universal Transceiver" later in this section.
+For additional information, refer to "Programming HomeLink®, later in this section.

 - Do not use the HomeLink® Universal Transceiver with any garage door opener that lacks safety stop and reverse features as required by federal safety standards.
-(These standards became effective for opener models manufactured after April 1, 1982.)
+(These standards became effective for opener models manufactured after April 1, 1982).
 A garage door opener which cannot detect an object in the path of a closing garage door and then automatically stop and reverse, does not meet current federal safety standards.
 Using a garage door opener without these features increases the risk of serious injury or death. - During programming, your garage door or gate may open or close.
-Make sure that people and objects are clear of the garage door or gate that you are programming. - Your vehicle's engine should be turned off while programming the HomeLink[®] Universal Transceiver.
+Make sure that people and objects are clear of the garage door or gate that you are programming. - Your vehicle's engine should be turned off while programming the

+HomeLink® Universal Transceiver.